 How to Prevent Fraud in Your AP Department

-Fraud in the accounts payable (AP) department can have a significant negative impact on a business.
+Fraud in the accounts payable department can have a significant negative impact on a business.
 It can lead to financial losses, damage to reputation, and legal consequences.
-To protect your company from such risks, it’s essential to learn how to prevent fraud in your AP department and to implement robust fraud prevention measures.
+To protect your company from such risks, it’s essential to learn how to prevent fraud in your AP department and implement fraud prevention measures.

-Why protecting your company from fraud is essential
+Why is protecting your company from fraud essential?

 Effective fraud-preventing strategies: